ewcloud/ewc-ansible-role-ssh-bastion/README.md

 See the [LICENSE](./LICENSE) file for licensing information as it pertains to files in this repository.

-## Authentication

-Before proceeding, if you lack OpenStack Application Credentials or do not know how to make them available to Ansible in your development environment, make sure to check out the [EWC documentation](https://confluence.ecmwf.int/display/EWCLOUDKB/EWC+-+How+to+request+Openstack+Application+Credentials).

 ## Usage

 The step-by-step described below assume your local file system follows the